Stem cell therapy and stroke

 Stem cell therapy research

 Also in 2016, physicians at Stanford University in California conducted a breakthrough study into reversing the effects of stroke.
-Due to a procedure needing only local anesthetic and a single night in hospital, patients recovered the capacity to walk, talk and have a normal family life.

 Professor Gary Steinberg or Stanford University commented: